-NDC reported revenues of OMR 19,689,541 and net profit of OMR 620,521 for the year ended on 31st December 2019 exhibiting a decline of 8% on revenue and decline of 30% on Net profit over last year.
-The reduction was a result of falling demand in its core GCC markets.
+NDC reported revenues of OMR 20,395,674 and net profit of OMR 891,688 for the year ended on 31st December 2020 exhibiting a growth of 4% on revenue and growth of 44% on Net profit over last year.
 The flagship brand BAHAR maintained its premier market position in Oman.
+Farah brand was repositioned to be a leader in health and hygiene and is now the top brand in Oman.